 32 speakers include McMaster, Susan Choi, Ayaan Hirsi Ali, Mac McQuown

 Story by David Bolling

-Jeffrey Rosen, author of Conversations with RBG: Ruth Bader Ginsburg on Life, Love, Liberty, and the Law.
+He is the author of the eagerly-awaited book, Conversations with RBG: Ruth Bader Ginsburg on Life, Love, Liberty, and the Law.

 Dacher Keltner was the scientific consultant for Pixar’s hugely popular film Inside Out, and his studies have focused on the social functions of emotion, arguing that emotions enable individuals to respond adaptively to the problems and opportunities that define human social living.
 He is a professor of psychology at UC Berkeley, director of the Berkeley Social Interaction Lab, and serves as the faculty director of the Berkeley Greater Good Science Center.
 He is the author of The Power Paradox, as well as the bestseller Born to Be Good: The Science of a Meaningful Life.
 His research focuses on the biological and evolutionary origins of compassion, awe, love, and beauty, as well as power, social class, and inequality.